Clinical Research Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for clinical research roles in New Mexico?

 The University of New Mexico Health Sciences Center and Lovelace Biomedical Research Institute are among the more active sponsors for clinical research positions in the state.
-Larger contract research organizations with New Mexico operations, such as those supporting federally funded trials, have also filed H-1B petitions for roles like clinical research coordinator and clinical data manager.
+Larger contract research organizations with New Mexico operations, such as those supporting federally funded trials, have also filed H-1B visa petitions for roles like clinical research coordinator and clinical data manager.
 Sponsorship availability depends on the specific role, budget cycle, and project funding.

 Which visa types are most common for clinical research roles in New Mexico?